Posts Tagged ‘shounen jump’

 But don’t they have Weekly Shounen Jump already?

 I know.
 It’s crazy.
 But it seems Weekly Shounen Jump is not the “Sweet BL” that BL-ink is trying to offer.
-The magazine is a dedicated BL magazine for Homesha and I think this is perhaps an outright acceptance of the popularity of BL.1
+The magazine is a dedicated BL magazine for Homesha and I think this is perhaps an outright acceptance of the popularity of BL. ((strangely, the niconico video has only been seen by 1000++ people!))

 What I found interesting was it took some google powers to find the site.
 It’s mostly mentioned as BLink which doesn’t come out much in searches.
 Looking at Shueisha’s website doesn’t even announce the magazine (or at least I didn’t see it.)
 I had to find the websites of actual authors in the magazine to actually figure out that it should be searched as BL-ink to finally find the proper search term for the said magazine.